rosenrot00/esphome_modbus_bridge/README.md

-# ESPHome Modbus TCP to RTU Bridge
+# ESPHome (ESP8266/ESP32) Modbus TCP to RTU Bridge

-This ESPHome component implements a transparent Modbus TCP to Modbus RTU bridge that acts as a Modbus RTU master over UART.
+This ESPHome component provides a transparent Modbus TCP-to-RTU bridge, acting as a Modbus RTU master over UART on both ESP8266 and ESP32 platforms.
 It allows multiple Modbus TCP clients to communicate with Modbus RTU slaves via RS485 or other UART-compatible hardware.

 #### Protocol Overview